goncalo22/SkyrimNet-GamePlugin/docs/NPC Bios/Static Bios.md

 - Deepening AI-driven interactions
 - Providing behavioral context for decision-making
-- Enabling memory formation, emotional tracking, and natural dialogue based on who the NPC is
+- Enabling memory formation, emotional tracking, and natural dialogue based on who the NPC is.

+When characters interact, the **summary and appearance blocks are exposed**, "publicly shown", so the ai knows how do they look and have a brief notion of who they are.

 ---